unclepaul84/sqlite-browser-dashboard/readme.md

 ### Template Variables

-Template variables can be used in both titles and queries using `${variable}` syntax.
+Template variables can be used in both titles and queries using `${variable}` syntax when dashboard_item.templated=True.
 Variables are populated from the parent row's data when clicking on a row.

 Example:
 ```sql